Apply for MDA's Durable Medical Equipment Grant Program

 What is facioscapulohumeral muscular dystrophy?

-Facioscapulohumeral muscular dystrophy (FSHD) is a genetic muscle disorder in which the muscles of the face, shoulder blades, and upper arms are among the most affected.
+Facioscapulohumeral muscular dystrophy (FSHD) is a genetic muscle disorder characterized by slowly progressive, and often asymmetric, muscle weakness that most commonly affects the muscles of the face, shoulders, and upper arms.

 What are the symptoms of FSHD?